Are you looking for a relaxing weekend getaway at a historic New England inn? If so check out my Deerfield Inn review!

-It was damp, grey and cold on the Friday I left for Deerfield and my overnight stay at the Deerfield Inn.
+It was damp, grey and cold on the Friday that I left for Deerfield, a town located in the heart of the Pioneer Valley of Massachusetts, and my overnight stay at the historic Deerfield Inn.
 A snowstorm was predicted to roll into Boston on Saturday, so it wasn’t the ideal time to take a roadtrip.
-However, since I had been cooped up since Christmas due to a serious illness, I was willing to risk getting stuck in middle-of-nowhere Massachusetts for the chance to get out of the house.
+However, since I had been cooped up since Christmas due to a serious illness, I was willing to risk getting stuck in middle-of-nowhere for the chance to get out of the house.

-It would be my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County – even though every summer my dad and I head a few miles north to Greenfield for the Green River Music Festival.
+It was my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County that’s home to the prestigious Deerfield Academy – even though every summer my dad and I spend a weekend just a few miles north in Greenfield for the Green River Music Festival.
 Not having much time to do any research before my trip, I really had no idea what would be waiting for me there.
 And considering the last few miles on 91 North are spent driving through sparsely populated farmland, I wasn’t expecting much.

 I found the Deerfield Inn about half-way down the road and pulled up right out front.
 The main inn looks much like it did when it was built in 1884, with a white facade and wide columns supporting a two-story front porch still decorated with holiday greens.
 The inn has 24 guestrooms between the main inn, located just steps off the sidewalk, and its carriage house in the back.
 Following a quick check in, I was shown to my room on the second floor – named “Cora Carlisle” after one of the early innkeepers.

 The cheery yellow wallpaper, deep cherry carpet and bright white bedspread that greeted me inside the spacious room brightened up the dreary day.
-Since a walk was out of the question – it had started to get dark about 4 p.m. – I went back downstairs spent a few hours before dinner reading in front of the fireplace in the cozy lobby area, and then enjoying tea and cookies in the more formal sitting room.
+Since a walk was out of the question – it started to get dark about 4 p.m. – I went back downstairs and spent a few relaxing hours reading in front of the fireplace in the cozy lobby area, and then enjoying tea and cookies in the more formal sitting room.

 Given the weather, I was happy to not have to venture too far for dinner.
 Champney’s Restaurant & Tavern is a “farm to fork restaurant” located on the first floor of the inn that features seasonal, local products.
 Seated at the large oak bar for the evening, I used my night away as an excuse to indulge in some comfort food – my dinner consisted of a heading plate of perfectly crisp sweet potato fries (my guilty pleasure!) and thick, creamy cauliflower soup that I paired with a flight of craft beers.
 The next morning, following a deep sleep, I enjoyed a hearty breakfast of eggs, toast and hash browns in the adjoining dining room.

-I pulled out of Old Deerfield around noon, excited for my final destination of the day, which I had been wanting to visit for years – Yankee Candle Village, a.k.a. the “Scenter of the Universe” (get it?!), in South Deerfield.
-Although I was totally overwhelmed by the selection – 400,000 candles in 200 different scents – I managed to grab a few things (by “a few things” I mean $50+ worth of candles I really didn’t need).
+After my chilly stroll, I checked out and left Old Deerfield around noon.
+I was excited for my final destination of the day, which I had been wanting to visit for years – Yankee Candle Village, a.k.a. the “Scenter of the Universe” (get it?!), in South Deerfield.
+Although I was totally overwhelmed by the selection – 400,000 candles in 200 different scents – I managed to grab a few things (by “a few things” I mean $50+ worth of candles I really didn’t need!).

 - Museum Houses (Old Deerfield) – There are daily tours of the 12 homes during the regular season, which runs from mid-April through the end of December.
 I only saw the houses from the outside, so I need to go back!
 (If you stay at the Deerfield Inn, you get $4 off adult tickets.)